 Meaning of Tsiknopempti

 In English, Mardi Gras means "Fat Tuesday" and so Tsiknopempti is sometimes also called "Fat Thursday."

-Typical Tsiknopempti Recipes and Menus
+Typical Tsiknopempti Dishes

 Some hotels and virtually every taverna will put on special menus for Tsiknopempti.
-By far, the most common item will be some variation of souvlaki - meat on a stick.
+By far, the most common item will be some variation of souvlaki, meat on a stick.
 These will be available everywhere along the streets in the taverna areas; be sure to walk carefully to avoid banging into an unexpected grill in the already narrow streets and walkways.
 Souvlaki skewers in the hands of the inexperienced can also be causes of mild injury.

 Since eating is the main activity in Athens on Tsiknopempti, it can actually be a good time to visit the museums and monuments, which will be quiet even by the standards of the off-season, especially later in the day.